jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 When I began asking friends what they thought about the proposal, their reaction, almost to a person, was the same as mine: Bad tax.

-Gut feeling affirmed, I jumped in.
+Gut feeling affirmed, I decided to jump in.
 I registered the committee with the Jackson County Election Board on Aug.
 27.

 So, who am I?
 I am Jim Fitzpatrick, a proud Kansas Citian for more than 40 years.
 I married a Kansas City woman, Patty Corteville, in 1985, and we have two children — a 25-year-old daughter, Brooks, and a 24-year-old son, Charlie.